KaiTebay/BashScripts/README.md

 `nmRandomMACs.sh` | **Run with sudo**

-> Configures NetworkManager to randomize MAC Addresses for WiFi connections.
+> Configures NetworkManager to randomize MAC Addresses for Wi-Fi connections.
 *Defaults to random MACs for individual connections to enable static IP from DHCP.*